Kuree/kratos/docs/advanced/attributes.rst

 =================

 The C++ ``Attribute`` object has a generic pointer you can use to retrieve your custom data.
-You're responsible for the life-cycle of that custom data.
 To help you facilitate the type casting, you can set the type string in ``type_str`` and use that to indicate what custom type it's holding.
 If the attribute comes from Python, ``type_str`` will be ``"python"``.